Kwannon (character): Powers and abilities

 Once infected with the Legacy Virus, Kwannon's telepathic powers increased to the point where she was able to cut through the fog of her own clouded memories and recall the truth of her origins.
-She was also shown to read minds and project her own thoughts, even across continents, and to psionically mask her mind from Professor Xavier's own telepathic abilities, even while standing right beside him.
-Shortly before her death, Kwannon displayed a butterfly-like psychic energy aura whenever using her powers, as Braddock did in both her original and Japanese bodies.
-Kwannon was also somehow able to temporarily imprint Matsu'o Tsurayaba with telepathic energy that freed Braddock of the portions of Kwannon's mind she had absorbed.
+She was also shown to read minds and project her own thoughts, even across continents, and to psionically mask her mind from Professor Xavier's telepathy.
+Shortly before her death, Kwannon displayed a butterfly-like psychic energy aura similar to that of Betsy Braddock.

 After resurrection in her original body, Kwannon has displayed a wider range of telepathic abilities: the capacity to generate the same 'blades' of disruptive psionic energy that Betsy Braddock manifested while in possession of Kwannon's body, the ability to read and project thoughts, project her astral form into the astral plane or into the minds of others, and to identify and track mental signatures over long distances.
 She often uses her telepathy to read and counter the movements of opponents in physical combat.
 On various occasions, she also has demonstrated mid-level telekinesis, enabling her to levitate, move and manipulate objects and matter with her mind.
-She floats in the air when meditating and once created a pair of psionic butterfly wings to fly a longer distance.
+Kwannon once created a pair of psionic butterfly wings to fly a longer distance.